-Net cash used by investing activities of \$9.0 million during 2021 and \$12.3 million during 2020 included capital expenditures of \$8.9 million and \$12.4 million, respectively.
+Net cash used by investing activities of \$14.3 million during 2022 and \$9.0 million during 2021 included capital expenditures of \$14.2 million and \$8.9 million, respectively.
 Capital expenditures during each year were made in support of requirements for new product programs and the upgrade and replacement of existing equipment.
-Net cash used by investing activities during 2021 also included an investment in our VAST LLC joint venture of \$100,000.
-The investment was made for the purpose of funding general operating expenses for Sistema de Acesso Veicular Ltda, our Brazilian joint venture.
+Net cash used by investing activities during 2022 and 2021 also included an investment in our VAST LLC joint venture of \$150,000 and \$100,000, respectively.
+The investments were made for the purpose of funding general operating expenses for Sistema de Acesso Veicular Ltda, our Brazilian joint venture.

+Net cash used in financing activities of \$1.9 million during 2022 included repayments of borrowings under credit facilities of \$14.0 million and \$1.8 million of dividend payments to non-controlling interests in our subsidiaries, partially offset by borrowings under credit facilities of \$13 million and \$908,000 received for the exercise of stock options under our stock incentive plan and purchases under our employee stock purchase plan.
 Net cash used in financing activities of \$22.9 million during 2021 included repayments of borrowings under credit facilities of \$23.0 million and \$490,000 of dividend payments to non-controlling interests in our subsidiaries, partially offset by \$604,000 received for the exercise of stock options under our stock incentive plan and purchases under our employee stock purchase plan.
-Net cash used in financing activities of \$9.0 million during 2020 included repayments of borrowings under credit facilities of \$15.0 million, \$1.6 million of regular quarterly dividend payments to shareholders and \$980,000 of dividend payments to non-controlling interests in our subsidiaries, partially offset by \$8 million in additional borrowings under credit facilities as well as \$560,000 received for the exercise of stock options under our stock incentive plan and purchases under our employee stock purchase plan.